 The bag is made from the same plastic film used to make oven roasting bags.
 Some designs include a valve at the opening to prevent vapor loss.

 One advantage of this system is that bags are simple to fill and use.
 Another advantage is transportability.
 Once detached from the vaporizer, you can move bags easily to another location.
 Although it might seem that bags could be used to store vapor for later use, this is limited because vapor condenses as it cools, and dissipates within 10-15 minutes.

 Disadvantages include a low vapor-to-air ratio unless you use a low flow rate and fill the bag slowly, deterioration in taste after multiple uses, and difficulty in cleaning the bags.
 These last two are related, since the taste degradation is due to condensed vapor inside the bag which has gone stale, leaving a disagreeable taste.
 It is usually easier to replace the bag rather than clean it.

-There are many good, reliable box vaporizers that are made from safe materials and come with a genuine warranty.
+There are many good, reliable box vaporizers that are made from quality materials and come with a genuine warranty.
 Vape World sells several of them.
 If the box format appeals to you, be sure to buy from a reliable dealer with a reputation for service.
 Avoid cheap “bargains”.
 This is a case of you get what you pay for, and you should expect to pay $150 or more for a good box vaporizer.